Home / Coffee knowledge / 8 simple sensory exercises for at home: Your path to the perfect coffee experience

 8 einfache Sensorik-Übungen für Zuhause: Dein Weg zum perfekten Kaffeeerlebnis

-Why sensory perception is so important
+Why sensory skills are so important

-1. Acidity: The lively note in coffee
+1. Acidity: The zesty note in coffee

 Lemon water challenge

-Lemon press
+Lemon squeezer

-And then: acidity in coffee
+And then: Acidity in coffee

 2. Bitterness: The often misunderstood element